standard-ai/spanner-deleter/README.md

 ## Overview

-spanner-deleter is a tool to delete all rows from the tables in a Cloud Spanner database without deleting tables themselves.
+spanner-deleter is a tool to delete many rows from the tables in a Cloud Spanner database without deleting tables themselves.

 Please feel free to report issues and send pull requests, but note that this application is not officially supported as part of the Cloud Spanner product.